-- the emblem of the University of Kassel, - the title(s) and name(s) of the chair(s) supervising the thesis, - the title of the paper or thesis, - your personal information (name, address, phone number, email address, current course of studies, matriculation number, current semester) and the date of submission.

-For bachelor and master theses the front cover has to be prepared in line with the template provided by the examination office.
+- the emblem of the University of Kassel, - the title(s) and name(s) of the chair(s) supervising the thesis, - the title of the thesis, - your personal information (name, address, phone number, email address, current course of studies, matriculation number, current semester) and the date of submission. - For bachelor and master theses the front cover has to be prepared in line with the template provided by the examination office!

-3.2 Table of contents (not expected for seminar papers)
+3.2 Table of Contents

 The table of contents indicates the structure and all elements of the thesis.
-It summarizes all sections and subsections of the text body with section number, section heading and the initial page of each (sub)section.
-The table of contents and the lists of abbreviations/symbols/figures/tables are shown with Roman (I, II, ...), text sections with Arabic (1, 2, ...) numerals.
+It summarizes all sections and subsections of the text body with section number, section title/heading and the initial page of each (sub)section.
+The table of contents and the lists of abbreviations/symbols/figures/tables are shown with Roman, text sections with Arabic numerals.